YareniPEREZ/Annex_Internship_Report_Master-2_Bioinformatics/README.md

 # Annex_Internship_Report_Master-2_Bioinformatics

-## Annex 1: Table of comparative lipidomic bioinformatics tools documented in literature.
+## <span style="color: green"> Annex 1: Table of comparative lipidomic bioinformatics tools documented in literature. </span>
 The "Tools_comparaison" tab in the Excel document displays the various categories necessary for choosing the right tools capable of addressing the biological queries within the study.
 Meanwhile, in the subsequent "Tools_information" tab, you can access succinct descriptions pertaining to the application of each suggested tool.

 ## Annex 2: Lipid Ontology LION/web
-The image shows us the Lipid Ontology used by LION/web and proposed by Molennar et al. 2019
+The image shows us the Lipid Ontology used by LION/web and proposed by Molennar et al. (2019).

 ## Annex 3:

 ## Annex 4:
 ## Annex 5:
 ## Annex 6: